eugene-eeo/gpdb/README.rst

   **B**.
 This is more realistic as we tend to have a network topology of multiple 'clusters' when we want to use gossip protocols.
-- Optimise code - perhaps write it in Rust?
-- More results.